FranCodeCafe/MeteorinoPi/README.md

-# meteorino
+# Meteorino
-Weather station based on Raspberry Pi and Arduino
+A weather station based on Raspberry Pi and Arduino